Book an Appointment Get Help Give Support Learn Events/Training

 A person may want to talk to someone about their experience of sexual violence.
 This is called a disclosure and a disclosure is not a formal report of sexual violence.
 A person will often tell someone they know and trust, such as a friend, family member, counsellor, or a teacher.

 If someone discloses to you that they have been impacted by sexual violence, it is okay to not have all the answers.
 You do not need to be an expert to be able to support them.

-If you have received a disclosure of sexual violence, support is available through the Sexual Violence Response Advisor.
+If you have received a disclosure of sexual violence, support is available through the Sexual and Gender-based Violence Response Advisor.

 The Advisor can: